jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The orchestrator implements specific execution patterns:
 - **Sequential Execution**: Steps are executed in a predetermined sequence
 - **Conditional Routing**: Critic decisions determine whether to proceed or retry
-- **Retry Logic**: Failed steps are retried up to configurable limits
+- **Critic Rejection Retry Logic**: Failed steps are retried up to configurable limits when critics reject agent work
-- **Graceful Retry Failure**: System returns failure message when retry limits are exceeded
+- **Graceful Critic Rejection Failure**: When critic rejection retry limits are exceeded, the system returns a graceful failure message with specific agent attribution.
 - **Sequential Research Execution**: Research steps are executed one at a time, not in parallel, to respect API rate limits
-- **Step-by-Step Research Process**: For each research step: Researcher Agent executes → Critic Agent evaluates → If approved, move to next step; if rejected, retry current step
+- **Step-by-Step Research Process**: For each research step: Researcher Agent (ReAct agent) executes → Critic Agent evaluates → If approved, move to next step; if rejected, retry current step
 - **Research Step Isolation**: Each research step uses unique step_id (0, 1, 2, etc.) for state isolation and message routing
 - **Individual Critic Evaluation**: Each research step receives individual critic evaluation before proceeding to the next step